LeonKuhne/F-Project/readme.md

 a project to end all projects
 f u, f me, f every body

+takes object oriented project, changes it to functional, then optimizes for cuncurrency

 "oh shit" - me

 # Project Parser | v1.0
-this takes an object oriented project, changes it to functional, and then optimizes for cuncurrency

 this could be used when you want to...
 ...have a prototype improve performance